-New Community Church was founded in July 1998.
-NCC started with an initial vision from the Korean Immigrant Church leaders to address the problem of a disappearing generation of young Korean-Americans from the Immigrant Church.
-Furthermore, they saw a need to start a church in the city because there was a large migration of these young people moving to a changing Chicago landscape.
-In light of this, they recruited Pastor Brad Paik to take on this challenging task.
+New Community Church was founded in July 1998 with an initial vision from area Korean immigrant church leaders to address the problem of a disappearing generation of young Korean Americans from the immigrant church.
+They also saw a need for starting a church in the city due to the large migration of young people to a changing Chicago landscape.
+In light of this, Pastor Brad Paik was recruited to take on this challenging task.

-Since its humble beginnings when only 6 people gathered to meet weekly, God has grown New Community by expanding and refining our vision to reach the city of Chicago.
-In its first 17 years of existence, New Community was a church that sought to establish a grace-centered and biblically functioning community as a community-based church.
-Yet, after many years of attempting to establish a grace-centered and biblically functioning community, we realized that God’s calling for our church is not to merely be a community of God but a movement that will seek to change this world.
+Since our beginnings when 6 people gathered to meet weekly, God has been maturing New Community by continuously refining our vision as a church to reach the city of Chicago.
+In our first 17 years, NCC strived to be a biblically functioning community by focusing on the need to be grace-centered and community-based.
+After years and years of being a congregation that emphasized grace and community to minister to the needs of the church body, we realized that God’s calling for us wasn't just to be a community of God, but to be a movement that actively sought to change the world.